MDeLuise/plant-it/online-resources/documentation/docs/installation.md

 ```

 #### SMTP Configuration for Email Notifications
 An SMTP server can be used to send notifications to users, such as password reset emails.
-To configure the usage of an SMTP server, the following properties need to be set in the `backend.env` file:
+To configure the usage of an SMTP server, the following properties need to be set in the `server.env` file:

 - **SMTP_HOST**: The host of the SMTP server.
 - **SMTP_PORT**: The port of the SMTP server.